DraTeots/edpm/spec_edpm.md

      ```cmake
      # {{{EDPM-GENERATOR-CONTENT}}}
      ```
-     If found, it replaces that line with EDPM’s auto-generated lines.
+     If found, it replaces that line with EDPM's auto-generated lines.
 If not found, EDPM appends.
    - Then writes the final result to `cmake_toolchain_out`.

 - **`cmake_presets_in` / `cmake_presets_out`**